albertamcaleavey/run-tracker/README.md

 Run Tracker is a app for tracking your runs and related fitness goals.
 Users can log details about their runs, create new goals and accumulate achievements as they've been reached.

 ## Motivation
 As a long time runner, I created Run Tracker as a way to visualize my progress and organize my training.
-Taking inspiration from running apps I've used in the past, I designed Run Tracker to be an individualized space each user, emphasizing the importance of comparing your progress only to your past self.
+Taking inspiration from running apps I've used in the past, I designed Run Tracker to be an individualized space for each user, emphasizing the importance of comparing your progress only to your past self.

 ## Getting Started
 Click [here](https://run-tracker-am.herokuapp.com/) to view the app.